 Betancourt has subsequently been part of the executive teams of Guruceaga Group, a firm specializing in the international trade of commodities, where he took the role of new businesses manager; and BGB Energy, the Venezuelan branch of the international corporation Kawasaki Heavy Industries (http://www.khi.co.jp/english/).
 As BGB Energy’s first executive, he was actively involved in Venezuela’s Interconexión Centro Occidente project (ICO), which took place in 2006.

 This project’s aim was to connect the systems of natural gas transmission in the Eastern and Central regions of Venezuela with the systems of transmission in the West, in order to meet the gas demands of the area and encourage the export of gas to countries such as Columbia, Central and South America.

-After the success of BGB Energy within the ICO Project and with almost a decade of experience in the field, Alejandro Betancourt decided to found Derwick Associates in 2007, a 100% Venezuelan-funded private firm specializing in the engineering, procurement and construction (EPC) of thermoelectric power plants.
-Today, the firm employs 200 workers directly and 2,000 indirectly.
+After the success of BGB Energy within the ICO Project and with almost a decade of experience in the field, Alejandro Betancourt decided to found his own company in 2007, a 100% Venezuelan-funded private firm specializing in the engineering, procurement and construction (EPC) of thermoelectric power plants.
+The firm employed 200 workers directly and 2,000 indirectly.

 The company’s focus on innovation and improvement of the processes of electric energy production in Venezuela led it to position itself, in a short period of time, in an advantageous position to undertake large-scale projects both inside and outside Venezuela.
 In fact, since 2010, the company built eleven simple-cycle thermoelectric power plants, adding 1,386 MW to the country’s electric power grid at a lower price than most competitors during that period, as well as creating over 12,000 jobs and improving the lives of around 700,000 families, leading it to become one of the most important private firms in the energy sector in Venezuela.